ECB sticks with Verizon in wake of U.S.-German spying clash

-FRANKFURT The European Central Bank (ECB) has no plans to end its business relations with U.S. telecoms firm Verizon Communications Inc (VZ.N), ECB President Mario Draghi said in response to a query from a member of the European parliament on Thursday.
+FRANKFURT Aug 7 The European Central Bank (ECB) has no plans to end its business relations with U.S. telecoms firm Verizon Communications Inc, ECB President Mario Draghi said in response to a query from a member of the European parliament on Thursday.

 The German government said in June it had cancelled a contract with Verizon as part of an overhaul of its internal communications, prompted by revelations last year of U.S. government spying.